turingschool/backend-curriculum-site/module4/projects/quantified-self/quantified-self.md

 - 3: Application implements all functionality as defined, but some bugs or strange behavior where features intersect
 - 2: Application is missing required functionality, deviates significantly from the spec, or serious bugs prevent features from being usable
 - 1: Application is missing a significant portion of functionality

+### Planning and Design

+- 4: Team created visual schema, API documentation and user stories, before writing tests.
+API adheres to REST standard.
+- 3: Team created either a schema or API docs to facilitate implementation of a service.
+- 2: Team has some notes on how to implement their service, but someone else couldn't implement it.
+- 1: Team did not design their service.

 ### Testing